Live in rent free apartments or housing.

 Income sources reviewed when applying for free housing

 The federal government will pay the entire rent amount due to the landlord when the applicant has both no cash available to them and no income coming in the door.
 There will be a comprehensive review done of the applicant's finances.
 The local PHA will need to audit the application.
 Tenants can't live rent free if they have any money to their name.
-If they can afford to pay anything for their bills, they will need to contribute.
+If they can afford to pay anything for their bills from any source of income, they will need to contribute to the cost of the housing.

 Income needs to be reported not just from a job, but also from any public assistance, child support, etc. These will be all of the sources reviewed.
 The applicant will need to report any money they receive from salary from a job, Social Security, Child Support, Unemployment, Tips, Pension, SSI, Alimony, Disability, Welfare, Worker’s Compensation, Gambling, or a Retirement Fund.
 There may be other categories considered as well.